xianqiming/NonGKI_Kernel_Build/README_EN.md

     - Automatic execution
     - This refers to the older backport solution, which is used for both the normal patch and the older version of the syscall patch.
     - Reference: https://github.com/backslashxx/KernelSU/issues/4#issue-2818274642

-- **found_gcc.sh**
-    - Executes automatically based on GCC detection.
-    - Used for automated parsing of GCC prefixes.
-    - Reference: None available.

-- **check_error.sh**
-    - Variable: BUILD_DEBUGGER -> true
-    - Used for analyzing basic compilation errors and providing some suggestions.
-    - Reference: None available.

 - **Patch/susfs_upgrade_to_157.patch**
     - Variable: (env file) SUSFS_UPDATE -> true